All about the regulations on recreational and defensive shooting weapons

 Category C weapons

-Category C includes air guns (mainly for sport shooting and hunting) as well as CO2 defence weapons whose power exceeds 20 joules.
-Unlike category D, category C is subject to a declaration to the prefecture (this declaration is made by the seller), you will be asked for proof of identity, proof of residence less than 3 months old, a shooting licence or a hunting permit and also a medical certificate less than 15 days old.
-We will also check the file of people who are not allowed to own weapons.
-Any person registered in this file will be refused the purchase of any category C weapon.
+Unlike category D, category C weapons must be declared to the prefecture (this declaration is made by the seller).
+You will be asked for proof of identity, proof of address less than 3 months old, a shooting licence or hunting licence, or a medical certificate less than one month old showing that you are fit to hold a weapon.
+We will also carry out a search of the file of persons prohibited from holding firearms.
+Anyone registered in this file will be refused the purchase of any category C firearm.

-- The medical certificate must be less than 15 days old and must be sent to us in the original by post in a sealed envelope.
-It must attest to your physical and mental health.
-You can request it from your doctor.
+- The medical certificate must be less than one month old and must be sent to us in the original by post or as a photo by email (no scans).
+It must attest to your physical and mental state of health.
+You can request it from your GP.
+A sample certificate is available by clicking here.

-- The shooting licence or hunting permit must be valid, as must the identity document.
-These can be sent to us by email.
+- Your shooting licence or hunting permit must be valid, as must your identity document.
+These can be sent to us by email (no scans).

 Carrying and transporting weapons